 In this article, we first considered what SCORM was and why it was important.
 We then looked at several different training management tools that offered SCORM-compliance and discussed their features and limitations.

 Being SCORM-compliant, we can more easily try out all these different platforms because we can freely move our content around without much hassle.
 So, if you’re looking to try any of these out, it won’t be too hard to see what your work looks like running on each platform.
 What has your experience been with moving SCORM content around to various LMSs?

-Ready to train your teams on the world’s favourite learning platform?
+Ready to train your teams on the world’s favorite learning platform?
 Sign up to EdApp for free!